philipwindeyer/robot/README.md

 ## Build
 1. Via bash/sh etc, 'cd' to the project root
-2. Execute 'gradle -i clean jar'
+2. Execute 'gradle clean jar'

+- Include the arg '-i' for more logging.
+E.g. 'gradle -i clean jar'
 - A runnable jar file called robot.jar will be found at 'build/libs/robot.jar'
 - Note: This jar will be roughly 7MB as it includes the Groovy runtime as well